sebbdk/vargr-kongo/readme.md

 # Kongo
-Koa and mongo CRUD Restfull boostrapping library.
+Koa and mongo RESTful API boostrapping library

 **THIS DOES NOT WORK YET**